 I am obsessed with audiobooks and podcasts.
 Every free moment I get - commuting, running, cooking, cleaning - I’m listening.
 I’m always looking for recommendations.
 Come at me with science, technology, history, philosophy and society.
 Or, better, something that makes me uncomfortable.

-I’m a games-aholic.
+I swim four times per week, usually in the ocean - the joy of living in Sydney!
+I’m also a games-aholic.
 But sadly, I’m not great at any of them.
-If you’re into chess, ocean swimming, squash, cycling, go, tennis, touch footy, golf, running or mixed netball … I’m up for a game.
+If you’re into chess, squash, cycling, go, tennis, touch footy, golf, or mixed netball … I’m up for a game.

 People underestimate the pressure founders feel.
 Not only is their reputation and often their sense of self-worth tied up in their company, they are also responsible for the livelihoods of their team.
 That can be dozens or hundreds of people.
 And their families.
 Mental health matters.